-Memory: When running a program, the computer system needs to copy it from the disk to the memory.
+Memory: When running a program, the computer system must copy it from the disk to the memory.
 The data exchange speed of the memory is much fast than the disk.

 Register: Registers are the very small and the high access speed electric elements in CPUs.
-The capacity of a register is very small, every register can only store 64 bits of data in a 64-bits computer system.
+The capacity of a register is tiny, and every register can only store 64 bits of data in a 64-bits computer system.
 A CPU usually has dozens or even hundreds of registers for performing complex tasks.

-Registers are very important for a computer to perform tasks, the CPU uses them to perform mathematic calculations, control the number of loops or mark the running status of it.
+Registers are significant for a computer to perform tasks.
+The CPU uses them to perform mathematic calculations, control the number of loops or mark its running status.
 The further information about registers we will talk about it later below.

-Finally, we should know that the program code cannot be executed by the CPU, we need to translate the code to CPU instructions.
+Finally, we should know that the CPU cannot execute the program code directly.
+We need to translate the code to CPU instructions.
 We can only use CPU instructions to order the CPU to perform various calculations.
-Every kind of CPU has their own instruction set, but they don’t have a big gap.
+Every kind of CPU has its own instruction set, but they don’t have a big gap.

-The memory we normally say is the computer hardware, my computer has two 8GB memory banks, maybe your computer has 32GB memory banks, but the memory today we say is the virtual memory, what’s the virtual memory? why we need it?
+The memory we usually say is the computer hardware.
+My computer has two 8GB memory banks.
+Maybe your computer has 32GB memory banks, but the memory today we say is virtual memory.
+What’s virtual memory?
+Why do we need it?

-When a program is compiled to an executable file, the program code, global variables and strings will be convert to memory addresses, then the CPU can find the data in memory through its address.
-Once an executable file is created, it cannot be modified, so the memory addresses the program used also are fixed.
-There is a problem occurred here, if two programs use the same memory addresses, one program modify its data would influence another one, even occurring crash.
+When a program is compiled to an executable file, the program code, global variables, and strings will be converted to memory addresses.
+Then the CPU can find the data in memory through its address.
+Once an executable file is created, we cannot modify it, so the memory addresses the program used also are fixed.
+A problem occurred here, if two programs use the same memory addresses, one program modifies its data would influence another program, even a crash.

-For system safety and isolating programs, The computer system introduce a middle layer used to map virtual memory addresses and real memory addresses.
+The computer system introduces a middle layer used to map virtual memory addresses and real memory addresses for system safety and isolating programs.

-Every address a program used is virtual, two same virtual addresses in different programs will be mapped to different address in real memory.
-It provides the system the ability to manage the whole memory, this make controlling memory permission be possible, we can set the memory used to save data doesn’t have execution permission, the memory used to store code cannot be modified and the the memory occupied by the system cannot be accessed.
+Every address a program uses is virtual.
+Two same virtual addresses in different programs will be mapped to a different address in real memory.
+It provides the system the ability to manage the whole memory, making controlling memory permission possible.
+We can set the memory used to save data that doesn’t have execution permission, the memory used to store code cannot be modified.
+The memory occupied by the system cannot be accessed.

 The virtual memory size depends on the data bus width and the address bus width.
-Usually the data bus width is equal to the bits of the CPU.
-In 64 Bits CPU, once addressing can access 64 bits data, total 8 bytes.
-The address bus width represent that how many addresses you can access.
-The product of them two is the accessible virtual memory size of the CPU.
+Usually, the data bus width is equal to the bits of the CPU.
+In 64 Bits CPU, once addressing can access 64 bits data, 8 bytes.
+The address bus width represents that how many addresses you can access.
+The product of the two is the accessible virtual memory size of the CPU.

 32 Bits CPU